stringandstickytape/MaxsAiStudio/README.md

 - The conversation will be visualized in the network diagram.
 - If available, a suggested next prompt will be formatted and displayed in the input area.
 - If enabled, the AI's response will be read aloud using Text-to-Speech.
+- You can now cancel ongoing AI operations using the new "Cancel" button.

 ### 4. Managing Conversations